Introduction

 aria-labelledby

-The aria-labelledby attribute overrides both the native label and the aria-label attribute. aria-labelledby changes an element’s accessible name (created by aria-labelledby) to a concatenated string of the text contents or alt attributes of the labeling elements (the ones whose id are passed in).
+The aria-labelledby attribute overrides both the native label and the aria-label attribute.
+When you use aria-labelledby, the accessible name of the target element is created by concatenating the text contents or alt attributes of the elements whose id are referenced.

 The great thing about aria-labelledby is that not only can you pass in any number of id references, but you can also have an element reference itself.
 Keep in mind that you can’t pass in the same reference multiple times, because any subsequent references after the first will be ignored.